DATA-606-2023-FALL-TUESDAY/Thamatam_Abhishek/docs/proposal.md

 1. BORO (Borough):

     1 = MANHATTAN

     2 = BRONX

     3 = BROOKLYN

     4 = QUEENS

     5 = STATEN ISLAND

 2. ACTION (Actions associated with inspections):

     Violations were cited in the following area(s).
     No violations were recorded at the time of this inspection.
     Establishment re-opened by DOHMH
     Establishment re-closed by DOHMH
     Establishment Closed by DOHMH.
 Violations were cited in the following area(s) and those requiring immediate action were addressed.
     "Missing" = Not yet inspected.

 3. CRITICAL FLAG (Indicator of critical violation):

     Critical
     Not Critical
     Not Applicable

 4. GRADE (Grade associated with the inspection):

     N = Not Yet Graded
     A = Grade A
     B = Grade B
     C = Grade C
     Z = Grade Pending
     P = Grade Pending issued on re-opening following an initial inspection that resulted in a closure

 5. INSPECTION TYPE (Combination of inspection program and type):

     Various types of inspection programs and types.
 Specific values may vary.

+**Target variable:**

-- I have to do more research on selecting the target variable. few possibilities:
+I have to do more research on selecting the target variable.
+Few possibilities:
 GRADE, VIOLATION CODE, CRITICAL FLAG, SCORE, ACTION

-- Potential Features:
+**Potential Features:**

-CUISINE DESCRIPTION, BORO, ZIPCODE, VIOLATION CODE and VIOLATION DESCRIPTION, CRITICAL FLAG, Latitude and Longitude, Previous Inspection Scores or Grades
+I have to do more research on Potential Features too.
+Few possibilities: CUISINE DESCRIPTION, BORO, ZIPCODE, VIOLATION CODE and VIOLATION DESCRIPTION, CRITICAL FLAG, Latitude and Longitude, Previous Inspection Scores or Grades